Saturday Night Live season 49: Writers

 The entire writing staff from the previous season returned with no changes.
 Following the conclusion of the first half of the season, writer Ben Silva (who joined the writing staff in 2021) left the show.
 Beginning with the second half of the season, writer Steven Castillo (who previously wrote for the show from 2017 to 2021) rejoined the writing staff.

-This would be the final season for writers Alex English, Vannessa Jackson (who both joined the writing staff in 2021), and Gary Richardson (who joined the writing staff in 2017 and was promoted to writing supervisor in 2022).
+This would be the final season for writers Alex English, Vannessa Jackson (who both joined the writing staff in 2021 three seasons prior), and long time writer Gary Richardson (who had been in the writing staff for seven non-consecutive years since 2017 with the exception of the 2021-22 season and had been writing supervisor the previous two years).